-Marrying BIM and offsite technology to improve housing quality
+Marrying BIM and offsite to improve housing quality

 Denise Chevin reports on how David Miller Architects and Hill Bespoke are ensuring defect-free homes in east London.